ardent-nss/np/README.md

 # np

 np is a build system for C/C++, made from scratch in Bash.

-Currently the project is in very early development.
-The speed of development of this project is variable, as it's influenced by my fluctuating amount of free time.
-But I'll hit the afterburners during mostly July 29 - August 15, as I will have practically nothing else to do during that time.
+Currently it is in a completely unusable state, but slowly developing, and you should watch or star this repository for updates.

 ## As of July 16, the Git commit history is very messy.